 Hop on the rock painting trend and have some toothy fun with these shark painted rocks.
-Follow this simple step-by-step tutorial for how to paint rocks which includes our suggestions for what paint to use on rocks.
+Follow this simple step-by-step tutorial for easy shark rock painting including our suggestions for what paint to use on rocks.

 “Disclosure: We have not received any compensation for this post.
 However, we have (and continue to) receive products from DecoArt.
 This post also contains affiliate links (indicated with *) for your shopping convenience.
 You find our full disclosure here.”